Skip to main content

 Why This Matters

-• Automatically excludes weekends and all Hong Kong General Holidays
+• Lists the weekends and Hong Kong General Holidays left out of the result

-Review the rule detail in Hong Kong conveyancing timelines or read first-hand property sale deadlines.
+Review the settings in the Default Mode guide or read first-hand property sale deadlines.

 Compliance Officer: